University of Southern California

 The University of Southern California admissions currently has a test-optional policy.
 This means that students aren’t required to submit standardized test scores.
 However, if students choose to submit their scores, USC admissions has no preference between the ACT and SAT.

-47% of admitted students in Fall 2021 decided to submit their SAT/ACT test scores.
 In previous years, the USC admissions statistics showed that the average range for the SAT was 1410-1540 and for the ACT it was 32-35.
+With the USC acceptance rate at its lowest, students should only submit high standardized test scores that make their application more competitive.

 USC admissions: More statistics and contact info